Texas Dems fled the state in dramatic move to stall GOP election bills, but why to Washington, DC?

 But being in Washington is also helping the absentee state lawmakers lobby for the Democrat-backed voting legislation currently stalled in Congress, the For the People Act and the John Lewis Voting Rights Act.
 Those bills would outlaw the type of rules Texas Republicans are trying to pass.
 Despite Democratic majorities in the House and Senate, they can’t pass them because of the filibuster.

-"There’s no solution to our problem in the Texas House that exists in any location other than D.C.," Dallas-area Rep. Jasmine Crockett told Fox News Wednesday evening.
+"There’s no solution to our problem in the Texas House that exists in any location other than D.C.," Dallas-area state Rep. Jasmine Crockett told Fox News Wednesday evening.
 "This wasn’t about just leaving the state.
 This was about making sure that we work on resolving the problem that exists with the current legislation.
 I don't think that costs should factor in for a fight for democracy considering that so many of my ancestors have lost their lives for it."

 TEXAS GOV SAYS DEMS WHO ‘FLED’ STATE OVER ELECTIONS BILL WILL BE ARRESTED UPON RETURN